 This post contains affiliate links

 But it didn’t take long for conscious consumers in the know to raise concerns.
+As of 2026, H&M has no sustainability initiatives listed on their site.
+Read on for information about the Conscious Collection when it was originally released.

 Lack of Transparency